eugenebogaart/elementor-declaration-form-field/README.md

 # Costs reimbursement table with 4 columns for Wordpress Elementor Forms

-This is custom build Table with 4 column with entry fields.
+This is a custom build table with 4 column with entry fields.
 The number of rows is controlled by a variable in Form control.
 At the moment limited is set to 7.

 The first column is a date field
 The second column is description
 The third is mileage
-The fourth is amount
+The fourth is an amount

 # Column 3, Mileage

-The mileage in column 3 is multiplied by a Mileage_Ratio, abd injected in to the fourth column.
+The mileage in column 3 is multiplied by a Mileage_Ratio, and injected into the 4th column.
 The  Mileage_Ratio is editable n the From controls.

-When colun 3 has a value greater then zero, the field in column 4 is made readonly to prevent manaual override.
+If colunm 3 has a value greater then zero, the field in column 4 is made readonly to prevent manaual override.
 If the mileage in column 3 is set to zero or removed, then value in column 4 is removed and the field becomes writeable again.

-After every change of value in column 4, the 'calculateTotal()' is triggered.
+After every change of value in column 4, the function 'calculateTotal()' is triggered.

 # Column 4, Total